 If I were to ignore my original criteria there are many guitars that could have made this list.
 Some are outstanding instruments that missed on one point or another.
 If none of the guitars above do it for you, maybe check out one of these instruments:

 - Kiesel/Carvin Bolt Classic: I love Carvin guitars, which now go by the brand name Kiesel.
 They are custom-built instruments available by order, and they really come through when it comes to quality and design.
 The Bolt is a great instrument that will scratch that Strat kind of itch, and it is one of the more affordable options in the Carvin catalog.

 - Charvel Pro-Mod So-Cal: For me, Charvel guitars are the ultimate in Super-strat shred machines.
 In the So Cal, you’ll find a hot-rodded Strat-style guitar with powerful humbuckers and a Floyd Rose tremolo system.
 If you are looking for something made for metal but you still love that Strat vibe, this might be the guitar for you.

 - Godin Progression Plus: Godin is a Canadian company with some really innovative ideas.
 This is the same company that brings us the Seagull brand, of which I am also a huge fan.
-The Progression Plus is a guitar that captures some classic looks and sound from a unique approach.
+The Progression Plus is a guitar that captures some classic looks and sounds from a unique approach.
 The Seymour Duncan JB Jr in the bridge is an especially cool touch!

 The Charvel Pro Mod So Cal

 When it comes to the best Strat-style guitars you have a lot of choices.
 You’ve read about my top picks in this article.
 Now it’s time to get out there and do your own research and decide for yourself!

 You may find the perfect guitar from some brand not even mentioned here.
 Or, you may throw up your hands and decide to take the plunge on an American Stratocaster after all.

 Good luck with whatever you decide.
-I hope this article help you get a little closer to landing an affordable Stratocaster alternative.
+I hope this article helps you get a little closer to landing an affordable Stratocaster alternative.